This story was originally published in 2015.

 I usually enjoy it by combining a few tablespoons of oxymel in a glass of sparkling or still water, but it can also make a great cocktail mixer if you’re so inclined.
 This pine oxymel is a delicious, homemade way to boost vitamin C intake and you can’t get any more local than eating from the pine trees in your own woods!

 Cari Balbo runs Ridge Pond Farm and Herbals in Palermo with her husband.
-She writes about their life in an 1830 farmhouse and starting a new farm business at www.ridgepond.com.
-As a longtime student of herbs and their many benefits, Cari’s mission is to inspire others to integrate more herbs into their daily lives.
-While she hasn’t yet figured out what her spirit animal is, she’s pretty sure her spirit tree is the white pine.
+She writes about their life in an 1830 farmhouse and running a farm business at www.ridgepond.com.